 grassroots miners through photography and drawing.We work in solidarity and active collaboration with affected communities to lend assistance to those confronting these changes and to publicize the threats and dangers they face.

 A multimedia project:

 For this work we are combining photography, line drawings and texts.
-The special quality of photography stops action, invites us to look more carefully and deliberately, and constructs meaning from details in a still image.
-By contrast, drawing creates meaning from line and shape.
+One quality of photography is that it stops action, invites us to look more carefully and deliberately, and constructs meaning from details in a still image.
+Drawing, on the pother hand, makes meaning using line and shape.
 Our intent in combining the two media is to promote understanding in a way that requires more contemplation, and to encourage deeper engagement and thoughtfulness about the issues that touch our subjects, their lives, and their humanity.
 We hope this may help form the basis of a more profoundly experienced solidarity between viewers and subjects.

 Large-scale extraction of petroleum, gold, coal, precious industrial metals and other raw materials increasingly threatens habitats throughout the world.
 Some areas recently in public scrutiny include Central America, Central and West Africa, Brazil, Chile, Ecuador, Canada, the United States and Colombia.

 In Colombia a variety of habitats are under threat from actual or proposed mechanized mining.
 Our project focuses on the El Chocó region in the Pacific northwest of the country.
 It’s an area of tropical and sub-tropical rain forest, one of the wettest places on earth, with great diversity of flora and fauna.

 Native communities thrived for thousands of years in this environment before the arrival

 of the Spanish, who enslaved the locals and also imported African slaves to produce gold.
 Their Black descendants have been living on the generosity of the forest for hundreds of years, their cultures based on river and swamp habitat.